SAFE & COMPLIANT SAVES TIME & MONEY

 The government regulations do not specify exact timescales for carrying out testing.
 The frequency of tests is at the discretion of the H&S representative and can depend on:

-Regular testing of appliances ensures businesses are complying with the Electricity at Work Regulations and ISO Quality Assurance standards and guards against the risks of injury to personnel and damage to property
+Regular testing of appliances ensures businesses can be satisfied that their equipment is safe for use and guards against the risks of injury to personnel and damage to property.

-In accordance with the requirements of BS5266, emergency lighting systems should be periodically tested and inspected to ensure that all luminaries function and are positioned (including signage) correctly.
+In accordance with the requirements of BS5266, emergency lighting systems should be periodically tested and inspected to ensure that all luminaires function and are positioned (including signage) correctly.

 John Heaney (Electrical) Limited can offer a comprehensive testing and assessment service to include the following: